01 of 06

 The Function of the Fill Valve

-Adjustments to the fill valve can be necessary when the toilet fails to flush completely, which usually occurs because there is not enough water in the tank.
+While the flush valve rarely needs attention, it's quite common to make adjustments on the fill valve to ensure a proper flush.
+The fill valve has a float or other device that moves with the water level in the toilet tank, opening the fill valve after a flush and shutting off the valve when the tank is full.
+Adjustments to the fill valve may be needed when the toilet fails to flush completely, which usually occurs because there is not enough water in the tank, or if the valve is set too high and the water fails to shut off.
 Each type of fill valve has a method for adjusting the water level in the tank.

 02 of 06

 Plunger-fill valves are actuated by a floating ball attached to a brass float rod.
 The rod moves to activate a plunger or piston in the ballcock body to start and stop the flow of water to the tank.
 This is the design that is properly known as a ballcock.
 The plunger uses an O-ring or leather washer to form a seal to prevent the water from leaking out the top of the fill valve.